ZviMints/Binary-Search-Tree/README.md

 <br><b>TreeTest.cpp: </b>Testing file for BST.

-# In this project we create a class of a binary search tree that contain real numbers.
+# In this project we create a class of a binary search tree that contains real numbers.

 <h1>Functionality:</h1> <br>
 <img src="./Hfiles.jpg"/> <br>